 The treatment regimen consists of:

-Surgery involves removal of the primary penile tumor with a margin of normal tissue.
-This can be achieved by various procedures depending on the size of the penile cancer.
+Surgery: Surgery involves the removal of the primary penile tumour with a margin of normal tissue and can be executed with multiple procedures depending on the size of the penile cancer.

-- Moh’s micrographic surgery: In very small tumors, the tumor is removed layer by layer to preserve the maximum penile tissue possible.
+- Moh’s micrographic surgery: In case of very small tumours, the tumour is removed layer by layer, preserving a sizeable portion of normal penile tissues as possible.

 - Groin lymph node dissection: Unilateral or bilateral groin lymph node dissection may be performed for patients with proven or suspicious groin lymph nodal spread.

-In very old or frail patients who cannot withstand any surgery or in very early cancers, non-surgical options like use of topical agents, crysurgery cryotherapy or laser may be offered.
+Non-surgical treatment options: In very old or frail patients who cannot withstand any surgery or in very early cancers, specialists suggest non-surgical options like the use of topical agents, cryosurgery, cryotherapy or laser.

-Radiotherapy makes the use of high energy rays to target and destroy the cancer cells.
-Radiation treatment may be used as an alternative to surgery or after surgery as adjuvant treatment.
+Radiotherapy: Radiotherapy uses high-energy rays to target and destroy cancer cells and may be used as an alternative to surgery or after surgery as adjuvant treatment.